What better way to obtain ideas for your blog than straight from the horse’s mouth?

 Let’s see this in practice.

-While going through this section, I challenge you to follow along with a FAQ of your own so you can get the hang of structuring these posts for your business.
+While going through this section, I challenge you to follow along with an FAQ of your own to get the hang of structuring these posts for your business.

 For me, I’ll use “How often should I publish a blog?”